This is a list of all philosophy courses. For more information, see Philosophy.

 PHIL:1861 Introduction to Philosophy3 s.h.

 Varied topics; may include personal identity, existence of God, philosophical skepticism, nature of mind and reality, time travel, and the good life; readings, films.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 PHIL:1950 Philosophy in Current Events, Text, and Film1-3 s.h.